 Fiscal year: The fiscal year begins July 1 and ends June 30 of the following calendar year.
+FY 2007 began on July 1, 2006.

 FTE: Full-Time Equivalent.
 This is calculated by taking the total credit hours at a university/college and dividing by the normal full-time credit-hour load.
 In Washington, the normal full-time load is 15 credit hours for undergraduates and 10 credit hours for graduate students.